cerebralideas/standards-of-practice/engineering/technical-standards.md

 ### E. Code Coverage

 Code coverage gives a good grasp of all the code paths executed in a unit of code.
-Do we have some code coverage identified in every organization?
+Code coverage tools, and metrics around them, helps identify dead code, making sure all paths of the code are covered and dead paths removed.

 ## II.
 Automation